aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 ```
 mpirun -n 12 --oversubscribe `which sfxc` n24l2_no0004.ctrl n24l2.vix 2>&1 | tee n24l2_no0004.log
 ```
-During the correlation SFXC will output various usefull messages to the console, in the example this output is saved in `n24l2_no0004.log`.
+During the correlation SFXC will output various useful messages to the console, in the example this output is saved in `n24l2_no0004.log`.

 For example SFXC will print the start times of each data file
 ```